wentbackward/music-theory/basic-theory.md

 notes.
 It turns out that identifying the actual notes, whilst helpful, is not as powerful as understanding how notes relate to each other.

-\#TODO: Illustrate two notes on an instrument and the same two notes on a score
+### TODO Illustrate two notes on an instrument and the same two notes on a score

-# Our first two important intervals
+## Our first two important intervals

 Our ears can clearly tell when one note is vibrating twice as fast as a lower note.
 For reasons that will become clear shortly, we call this distance or interval between notes an **octave**.